-Tasc was a Dutch company dedicated to the development of chess related products.
-They produced a small range of chess systems and “Smartboards” that could be connected to a Personal Computer in order play chess software from a PC onto an auto sensory chessboard (“Smartboard”).
+Tasc B. V. was a Dutch company based in Rotterdam that specialized in the development of electronic chess board and chess related products.
+They produced a small range of computer chess systems and SmartBoards that could be connected to a Personal Computer in order play chess software from a PC onto an auto sensory chessboard which they named Smartboard.

 The first product developed by TASC B.V. that could be considered a dedicated chess computer was “The Final Chess Card” which came out in 1989 for the Commodore 64/128 computers and for the PC.
 The PC version was installed into the internal ISA slot of your PC, whereas the Commodore version slid into the external cartridge slot of a Commodore 64/128.
 The card’s built in 5 MHz chess program would play independent of the CPU power of your PC or Commodore.